-The majority of North American homeowners are doing everything they can to keep their families warm this winter.
+Many North American homeowners are doing everything they possibly can to keep their families warm this winter.
 However, there is a point that many overlook — the warmer your air, the drier it is.

-The optimal humidity range for your home and your health is 35-50%.
+The recommended humidity range for your home and your health is 35-50%.
 Throughout the winter, your furnace often strips the air of moisture during the heating process, which can cause the air inside your home to feel exceedingly dry.
 The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.